Helping Girls With Worries about Puberty

 I want to add four thoughts.

-2. The way to help our child with difficult feelings is always to listen, and to give them a chance to cry.
-If your daughter has meltdowns over anything (and I recall this age as having meltdowns over even small things), greet them with compassion.
+3. The way to help our children with difficult feelings is always to listen, and to give them a chance to cry.
+If your daughter has meltdowns over anything (and kids this age do have meltdowns over even small things), greet them with compassion.
 If you feel attacked, bite your tongue.
 Say "Ouch!
 You must be really upset to yell at me like that...What's going on, Sweetie?"
 Let her collapse in tears and sob.
 Your daughter may not be able to articulate her anxieties, but she still needs to express them.
 You are listening to those feelings even when no words are said.
 So welcome her tears, and create every opportunity to giggle, which also helps kids express anxiety.
 Pillow fights, silly jokes, roughhousing.

 You're a wonderful mom to be thinking about these issues.
 You're completely right that she'll be fine in the end, and more so because of your help now.
 I wish you luck in supporting your daughter through this challenging time.